miloh/waddle-heated-bed/README.md

 Waddle Heated Bed
 ==================
-Heated bed platform for 3D printers
+Heated bed platform for 3D printers (originally prototyped on the Series 1 2014 a 3D printer with a descending build plate design)

 - Mains and SSR driven
 - overcurrent fused